-What to Do When a Buyer Claims Their Ebay Item Was Not Delivered
+What to Do When a Buyer Claims an eBay Item Wasn't Delivered

-Whether you are an eBay newbie or an experienced high volume seller, you are most likely going to experience an "item not delivered" case.
+Whether you are an eBay newbie or an experienced high volume seller, you are most likely going to experience an "item not delivered" case at some point.
 While these cases are often discouraging, there are certain procedures that need to be followed.

 The one absolute way to protect yourself as a seller is to use eBay or PayPal shipping labels.
 Using one of those two services provided to you ensures that you have done everything possible from your end to ensure the buyer's package is en route to the address the buyer provided.

-There are four possible reasons you will experience an "item not received" case, that I will elaborate upon in the following segments.
+There are four possible reasons you will experience an "item not received" case, which I will elaborate upon in the following segments.

 To answer the question that most sellers may have: